szigelle/szigelle.github.io/README.md

-# szigelle.github.io
+# Danielle Szigeti | szigelle

-##This is where i'm going to try and set up a personal page to link to szigelle.com!
+Hi!
+I'm a Master's Student at UW Tacoma.
+My favorite color is pink.
+I'll be updating this page to serve as a portfolio hub. :)